-What are the tax consequences of exercising an ISO?
+Video included!
+What are the tax consequences of exercising incentive stock options?

 ISO taxation is complex.
 The tax impact depends on when you sell or transfer the stock.
 Four key tax points to know: